4 Quick ways to check version on Windows 11

 5. Confirm the “Edition,” which could be “Windows 11 Home” or “Windows 11 Pro.”

 Once you complete the steps, you will know the version of Windows 11 on your computer.
 It’s worth noting that the number after the period in the build information specifies the cumulative update release number.
-Initially, the number was “22000.194,” this number increments with every monthly update.
-For instance, at the time of this writing, the build number is “22621.1192.”
+Initially, the number was “22000.194,” and this number is incremented with every monthly update.

 Check Windows 11 version from winver